Cistus Plant Care: Tips On Growing The Rockrose

 Light & Temperature

-This hardy plant likes lots of sun and will not thrive (or even survive) in the shade.
+This hardy plant likes lots of sun and will not thrive (or even survive) in shady locations, even in light shade.

 For wildscaping, plant Rockroses in the full sun in areas where they may receive no natural water in the summertime.